wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 # Problems

-The biggest problem with dentographs as described here is that they show quantity but not quality.
+The biggest problem with dentographs is that they show quantity but not quality.

 If things in the collection aren't classified, they don't get shown.
 For example none of York's eResources are classified properly, they're all ELECTRONIC, so they are completely missing.